-The context in which the organisation operates and the nature of the services it provides to children should be considered when identifying types of behaviour that are unacceptable or concerning.
+The context in which the organisation operates and the nature of the services it provides to children should be considered when identifying types of behaviour that are acceptable, unacceptable or concerning.
 Behaviours that are of concern in some contexts may not be in others.

-A Code of Conduct can also cover other behaviours that an organisation considers necessary in order to set expectations regarding adult interaction with children.
-These can include the use of alcohol, unacceptable language, gifts and medication, and smoking
+A Child Safe Code of Conduct can also cover other behaviours an organisation considers necessary to help set expectations regarding adult interactions with children.
+These can include the use of alcohol, unacceptable language, gifts and medication, and smoking.
+What is the nature of the services our organisation provides?